xvik/dropwizard-guicey/src/doc/docs/guice.md

 In most cases it would be just `bind(Extension.class)` (but some installers can do more sophisticated bindings, like [plugins installer](installers/plugin.md)).

-As you can see, in most cases extension is constructed by guice and so AOP features will work.
+As you can see, in all cases extension is constructed by guice and so AOP features will work.

 !!! note
-    While HK2 is still used instance management may be [delegated to HK2](http://xvik.github.io/dropwizard-guicey/5.0.0/guide/hk2/#hk2-delegation) but it is not used in core guicey (just an ability, because this is almost never required)
+    While HK2 is still used, instance management may be [delegated to HK2](http://xvik.github.io/dropwizard-guicey/5.0.0/guide/hk2/#hk2-delegation) but it is not used in core guicey (just an ability; this is almost never required)

 ## Servlets and filters